paldhous/ucsc/2017/investigative-policy/md_raw/index-raw.md

 - #### May 18: [Guest lecturer: Ben Welsh](ben-welsh.html)
 Ben Welsh, *Los Angeles Times* data desk editor, will explain how the *LA Times* integrates data journalism into the newsroom -- and how data and other reporting grunt work can set you up to win a Pulitzer for breaking news coverage!
-**IMPORTANT: Ben will also meet with each students individually, to discuss their projects.**
+**IMPORTANT: Ben will also meet with students, to discuss their projects.**

 ### Week 8